 Any personal information about you or a third party in your correspondence will be protected under the provisions of the Privacy and Data Protection Act 2014.
 It will only be used or disclosed to appropriate Ministerial, Statutory Authority, or departmental staff in regard to the purpose for which it was provided, unless required or authorized by law.
-Enquiries about access to information about you held by the Department should be directed to fou unit@dehvp.uc or var or FOI Unit, Department of Energy, Environment and Climate Action, PO Box 500, East Melbourne, Victoria 8002.
+Enquires about access to information about you held by the Department should be directed to for untigdelypy vic gov au or FOI Unit, Department of Energy, Environment and Climate Action, PO Box 500, East Melbourne, Victoria 8002.